CPenglab/SpaMM-Net/README.md

 ## Example
 ### Quick Start
 #### 1. data loading
-You can load your .h5ad files with scanpy. then process the objects with the preprocessing and adata_const functions provided by the 'spamm'.
+You can load the .h5ad files with scanpy, and then process the objects with the preprocessing and adata_const functions provided by the 'spamm'.
 ```
 import scanpy as sc
 import spamm as spm